hl7au/au-fhir-base/pages/_includes/au-patient-intro.md

 Indigenous status is defined as a coded concept associated with the patient.

+* __Close the Gap Registration__

+An extension to hold the registration to the Close the Gap co-payment scheme status for the patient.
+The CTG PBS Co-payment Measure improves access to PBS medicines for eligible Aboriginal and Torres Strait Islanders living with, or at risk of, chronic disease.

 #### Examples

 [Patient with IHI, Medicare Number, and Health Care Card](Patient-example0.html)